telerik/winforms-docs/chartview/features/selection.md

 {{endregion}}

-Here is a sample using PieSeries and multiple selection.
+Here is a sample using __PieSerie__s and multiple selection.
 When a slice is selected, it is being offsetted from the center:

+#### Sliced Pie

 {{source=..\SamplesCS\ChartView\Features\ChartSelection.cs region=example}}
 {{source=..\SamplesVB\ChartView\Features\ChartSelection.vb region=example}}